mikeal/ipmd/README.md

 make sure you avoid checking in the `.auth` file since it contains you private authentication token.

-Finally, you'll need to check everthing in for it to be published.
+Finally, you'll need to check everthing in infor it to be published.

 ```
 $ git add -A